it-teaching-abo-akademi/autonomic-software-and-systems-team_burner/README.md

 ### Needed
 - Getting the car back on the path after a crash.
 - Taking traffic lights better into account.
 At the moment the car often stops on the pedestrian crossing, which is quite bad.
 - Adaptive steering.
-The car wobbles a lot at higher speeds.
+Currently the casr wobble a lot at higher speeds.
 - Adaptive throttle so that all cars keep the target speed as instructed by the planner, no matter how powerful motor they have.